 4. Business cards

-I’m embarrassed to say, but I don’t yet have business cards yet have been in business for 7 years.
+I’m embarrassed to say, I don’t have business cards yet have been in business for seven years.
 I don’t really need them, but most businesses do.

 5. Stamps (or postage machine)